How Good Sleep Can Promote A Healthy Weight + 5 Tips To Help You Get It

 How does good sleep promote a healthy weight?

 You might not even realize it, but there's a direct correlation between how well you slept last night and your appetite today, and the research to back up this claim is abundant.
-For example, according to a randomized critical trial recently published in the JAMA Internal Medicine journal, when 80 adults with habitual sleep of fewer than 6.5 hours per night extended their bedtime to 8.5 hours of sleep per night, their energy levels improved and therefore their bodies required less food to keep them energized throughout the day.
+For example, according to a randomized critical trial1 recently published in the JAMA Internal Medicine journal, when 80 adults with habitual sleep of fewer than 6.5 hours per night extended their bedtime to 8.5 hours of sleep per night, their energy levels improved and therefore their bodies required less food to keep them energized throughout the day.

-Likewise, a study published in the International Journal of Obesity monitoring the sleep habits and weight of 125 adults over the course of a year found that the more quality sleep you clock in every night, the healthier your weight and body fat percentage will be overall.
+Likewise, a study2 published in the International Journal of Obesity monitoring the sleep habits and weight of 125 adults over the course of a year found that the more quality sleep you clock in every night, the healthier your weight and body fat percentage will be overall.

 It all comes down to your circadian rhythm and how a poor sleep cycle can directly affect your hunger hormones.
 According to sleep psychologist and adviser to Pluto Pillow Samina Ahmed Jauregui, PsyD, your circadian rhythm not only determines your sleep-wake cycle but also regulates other biological functions, such as your body temperature, energy levels, and mealtimes.